Continuing Education… But Make It Black

 This lack of training has historically harmed individuals engaging in mental health services.
-It also impacts clinician’s ability to work confidently, compassionately and effectively.
-Limited understanding of cultural differences can lead to incorrect assessment, resulting in misdiagnoses, and therefore inappropriate or ineffective treatment.
+It also impacts clinician’s ability to work confidently, compassionately and intentionally.
+Limited understanding of cultural differences can lead to incorrect assessment, resulting in misdiagnoses, and potentially inappropriate or ineffective treatment.

 We hold deep gratitude to the Oregon Health Authority for investing in our ability to launch this department.